Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like Wix.

 Have you ever thought about how things would be if WordPress didn’t exist?
 Yes, there are other platforms like WordPress, but most of them are paid and require monthly fees, not to mention the limitations out in your way.

-Before WordPress, creating and managing content for a website was really hard and required raw coding skills.
+Before WordPress, creating and managing content for a WordPress website was really hard and required raw coding skills.
 Existing platforms like Blogger.com were ok for some, but the constraints they came with (restricted technology and functionality) made things harder and more expensive.

-Coding a secure custom content management system is not as it sounds; it requires some serious security and optimization experience.
+Coding a secure custom content management system (CMS) is not as it sounds; it requires some serious security and optimization experience.
 This fact alone discouraged a lot of people from even trying and stuck to limited alternatives.

 WordPress created on 27 May 2003 came about to fix just that, initially starting out a blogging platform grew to become the most popular CMS on the planet that could be used as a starting point for almost any kind of project you can think of.